Home/Advice/Travelling with your dog

 Also on the horizon for mid-2026 is ETIAS, the European Travel Information and Authorisation System.
 This is a pre-travel authorisation that will cost EUR 7 per adult and will be free for travellers over 70.
 Applications are not open yet.
 If you find a website asking you to apply now, leave it.
 Many of them are scams charging well over the official fee.

-Northern Ireland and the "Rule of Five"
+Northern Ireland and the rule of five

 Travelling from Northern Ireland to the Republic of Ireland works differently.
 EU Pet Passports issued in Northern Ireland or the Republic of Ireland remain valid for travel within the EU.

-One rule that applies everywhere: you can travel with a maximum of five pets per person.
+One rule applies everywhere: you can travel with a maximum of five pets per person.
 If you have more dogs than that, you will need enough passengers in the vehicle to cover the total, or the animals may be treated as a commercial consignment.
 That means TRACES paperwork, which is a significantly more involved process.

 Once the folder of paperwork is zipped up in the glovebox, the good bit starts.
 But a few practical things are worth getting right before you leave.